 State of the Analysis

-Analysis as a standalone discipline is a rather new concept.
-Even though all systems developed in the last decades had to be first analyzed, in the early days of software engineering, it was mostly developers who asked stakeholders what solution they needed, and then they built it.
+Analysis as a standalone discipline is a relatively new concept.
+Even though all systems developed in recent decades had to be analyzed first, in the early days of software engineering, it was mostly developers who asked stakeholders what solution they needed and then built it.
 A dedicated analyst role did not exist at that time.
-This used to be possible because the systems were not nearly as complex as they are today, and they used to solve way more simple problems.
-Writing a small application in a team of five did not require special skills.
+This was feasible because systems were nowhere near as complex as they are today, and they solved much simpler problems.
+Writing a small application with a team of five did not require specialized analytical skills.

-However, today's systems are complex, integrated with each other, implementing complex workflows and business processes.
-It is no longer possible to stop coding, ask stakeholders, "What do you want us to build?", go back and develop it.
+However, today's systems are highly complex, deeply integrated, and responsible for executing intricate workflows and business processes.
+It is no longer viable to stop coding, ask stakeholders, "What do you want us to build?", and then go back to develop it.
 Nowadays, the question should always be, "What do you want to achieve in your business?".
-Only after knowing the goals, can we decide which solution would best meet the business needs.
+Only after understanding these goals can we determine which solution will best meet the business needs.

-An analysis is no longer just about software, and analysts now have more responsibilities than to listen to what the stakeholders want and give it to them.
-The business-oriented analysts became drivers of the change in the organization, who help stakeholders understand their problems and to see them from different points of view.
-Analysts can connect the dots and understand the business constraints while continually evaluating the technical limitations as well.
-Analysis evolved to its own discipline, it became a complex activity which could no longer be done ad hoc without applying any rules and best practices.
+Analysis is no longer just about software, and analysts now have far greater responsibilities than merely listening to what stakeholders want and delivering it.
+Business-oriented analysts have become drivers of organizational change, helping stakeholders understand their problems and view them from different perspectives.
+Analysts can connect the dots, understanding business constraints while continually evaluating technical limitations as well.
+Analysis has evolved into its own discipline—a complex activity that can no longer be done ad hoc without applying clear rules and best practices.

 More Art Than Science